jdmonin/JSettlers2/Readme.md

 To watch a JSettlers game in a browser, you will need one new enough for HTML5 and Javascript version ES6.
-You will also need the `socweb.war` and `socserver.war` packages, and a Java 8 servlet container software such as Jetty or Tomcat.
+You will also need the `socweb.war` and `socserver.war` packages, and a Java 8 servlet container software such as Jetty or Tomcat which supports WebSockets.
 Currently you must build `socweb.war` and `socserver.war` from source, because no versions of it have yet been released:
 See [doc/Readme.developer.md](doc/Readme.developer.md) for details.